B-Green85/cdmad-reference-vdb/README.md

 # CDMAD Reference Vector Database API

-CDMAD (Constraint-Driven Machine-Assisted Development) is a methodology in which process constraints are treated as first-class artifacts and enforced externally from the agents that execute work.
+CDMAD (Constraint-Driven Model-Assisted Development) is a methodology in which process constraints are treated as first-class artifacts and enforced externally from the agents that execute work.